 As you start looking to sell or license your patent, it is important to cater your patent to your specific market.
 Spend some time gaining a deeper understanding of the trade shows, trade journals, websites, and other resources that those in your market turn to.

 These will be the best places for you to find potential buyers and licensees for your patent.
-Attend these shows, develop relationships, and be vocal about the potential sale of your patent.
+Attend these shows, develop relationships, and be vocal about the outright sale of your patent.

-Another tip for selling or licensing your patent effectively is to approach and pitch venture capitalists and other investors about your patent.
+Another tip for selling or licensing your patent effectively is to approach and pitch venture capitalists, inventors magazines and other investors about your patent.
 Investors are often excited about getting on the ground floor of the next big idea and may be willing to finance your invention and get it off the ground.

 Engage a Broker

-If you lack the time or energy to pursue potential individuals or entities that you can sell your patent to, consider engaging a broker.
+If you lack the time or energy to pursue potential individuals or entities that you can sell your patent to, consider engaging a broker or a law firm specializing in similar patents.
 These brokers will solicit potential buyers in exchange for a commission fee should the broker end up selling your patent.

 One important note: be sure to keep a lookout and inquisitive eye for invention promotion companies.
 Invention promotion companies are often nothing more than enterprising scams that will cost you substantial funds with nothing to show.
 Indeed, the federal government warns against these and has pursued fraud actions against these types of companies.